Bonus Unit: (Colloquially) How do we assess what we know?

 Vertical Reading

-This would be the typical style of reading most people are used to:
+This would be the typical style of reading most people are used to, including:

 Lateral Reading

-This type of reading is more effective to weed out misinformation
+This type of reading is more effective to weed out misinformation, such as:

 Go upstream to the source: Most Web content is not original.
 Get to the original source to understand the trustworthiness of the information.
 Is it a reputable scientific journal?
 Is there an original news media account from a well-known outlet?
-If that is not immediately apparent, then move to step 3.
+If that is not immediately apparent, then move to the next strategy.

 Read laterally: Once you get to the source of a claim, read what other people say about the source (publication, author, etc.).
 The truth is in the network.

-Circle back: If you get lost or hit dead ends or find yourself going down a rabbit hole, back up and start over.
+Circle back: If you get lost, hit dead ends, or find yourself going down a rabbit hole, back up and start over.

-You can learn more about lateral vs. vertical reading by clicking this link, and choosing to download the pdf or open the pdf in the browser.
+You can learn more about lateral vs. vertical reading by clicking this article from Teachers College Record.

 Part 1: